 b.
 Worker’s Compensation and Employers’ Liability Insurance.
 Statutory worker’s compensation benefits and employers’ liability insurance with a limit of liability no less than that required by Delaware law at the time of the application of this provision for each accident.
 This policy shall be endorsed to include a waiver of subrogation in favor of the City of Dover.
 The Contractor shall require subcontractors and others not protected under its insurance to obtain and maintain such insurance.

 c.
 Commercial General Liability Insurance.
-Policy will be written to provide coverage for, but not limited to, the following: premises and operations, products and completed operations, personal injury, blanket contractual coverage, broad form property damage, independent contractor’s coverage with Limits of liability not less than $1,000,000 general aggregate, $1,000,000 products/completed operations aggregate, $1,000,000 personal injury, $2,000,000 each occurrence.
+Policy will be written to provide coverage for, but not limited to, the following: premises and operations, products and completed operations, personal injury, contractual coverage, broad form property damage, independent contractor’s coverage with Limits of liability not less than $2,000,000 general aggregate, $2,000,000 products/completed operations aggregate, $1,000,000 personal injury, $1,000,000 each occurrence.

 Automobile Liability Insurance.
 Business automobile policy covering all owned, hired and non-owned private passenger autos and commercial vehicles.
-Limits of liability not less than $1,000,000 each occurrence, $1,000,000 aggregate.
+Limits of liability not less than $1,000,000 each accident

 e.
 Qualification; Priority; Contractors’ Coverage.
 The insurer must be authorized to do business under the laws of the State of Delaware.
-Such insurance will be primary.
+Such insurance requiring additional insureds will be primary.
 All contractors and all of their subcontractors who perform work on behalf of Contractor shall be responsible for carrying, in full force and effect, worker’s compensation and employer’s liability, and automobile liability insurance coverage.

 f.
 Certificate of Insurance; Other Requirements.
-At the execution of this Agreement and prior to each insurance policy expiration date during the term of this Agreement, Contractor will furnish the City of Dover with a Certificate of Insurance with the CITY named as an additional insured.
-The Certificate shall reference this Agreement and worker’s compensation and property insurance waivers of subrogation required by this Agreement.
+At the execution of this Agreement and prior to each insurance policy expiration date during the term of this Agreement, Contractor will furnish the City of Dover with a Certificate of Insurance with the CITY named as an additional insured for general liability and automobile liaiblity.
+The Certificate shall reference this Agreement and worker’s compensation waivers of subrogation required by this Agreement.
 City of Dover shall be given thirty (30) calendar days advance notice of cancellation or nonrenewal of insurance during the term of this Agreement.

 g.
 Limits.
 The limits of liability set out in this Agreement may be increased by mutual consent of the parties, which consent will not be unreasonably withheld by either party, in the event of any factors or occurrences, including substantial increases in the level of jury verdicts or judgments or the passage of state, federal or other governmental compensation plans, or laws which would materially increase the City of Dover’s exposure to risk.